Wondering how to create an exit popup that convert visitors into leads?

 And that’s the trick in coming up with enticing offers.
 To craft a compelling one, you need to understand the benefit a person gets from it.

-We already talked about this popup.
-But notice that apart from offering a discount, the company also highlights additional benefits of signing up.
+Look at this example from AmericanApparel.
+Notice that apart from offering a discount, the company also highlights additional benefits of signing up.

 Since they target price a conscious buyer with a discount, it also makes sense to highlight exclusive offers a person will get access to after signing up.